More Great Places for Outings

 King of Prussia

 Nor-View Farm Park.
-A real working farm with a plant nursery, mini farm and ice cream shop.
+A real working farm with a plant nursery, mini-farm and ice cream shop.
 Visit the farm and see the animals from spring to fall, shop in the nursery and take advantage of the well water available for purchase.
 670 N. Henderson Rd.
-Facebook.com/NorViewFarmGardenCenter.
+UMTownship.org/Township-Information/Nor-View-Farm.

-Herr Foods, Inc. USA Today’s 2016 Readers’ Choice #1 Best Factory Tour—beating Hershey’s Chocolate World, at #4!
+Herr Foods, Inc. Celebrating 75 years!
+USA Today’s 2016 Readers’ Choice #1 Best Factory Tour — beating Hershey’s Chocolate World, at #4!
 Factory tours show the real operation, with real workers and include secrets like how tortilla chips get their flavor.
 Tours end at the Snack Bar and Gift Shop.
 Reservations required.
 To schedule: 800-284-7488; or reserve tickets online: Herrs.com.

-The Village of Oxford celebrates its 250-plus-year history in a charming historic district.
-Try the Bridge Tour Walking Tour to enjoy shopping and refreshments in town or check out the 2nd Annual Connective Art & Music Festival on Aug.
-3. For tours, coupons, guides and more, visit DowntownOxfordPA.org.
+The Village of Oxford.
+Celebrate its 250-plusyear history in a charming historic district.
+Try the Bridge Tour walking tour to enjoy shopping and refreshments in town.
+The Annual Connective Art & Music Festival is returning in 2022.
+For tours, coupons, guides and more, visit DowntownOxfordPA.org.

 Goschenhoppen.
 One of the oldest continuously existing Pennsylvania German communities in America preserving the folk culture of this area’s earliest immigrant settlers, known as the Pennsylvania Dutch.
-Today, the Goschenhoppen Historians, Inc. maintain museums, a library and offer educational and seasonal events such as the 53rd Annual Pennsylvania Dutch Folk Festival, Aug.
-9–10, Henry Antes Plantation, 318 Colonial Rd.
+Today, the Goschenhoppen Historians, Inc. maintain museums, a library and offer educational and seasonal events such as the 54th Annual Pennsylvania Dutch Folk Festival, Aug.
+12–13, Fri., noon to 8 pm; Sat., 10 am to 6 pm.
+Henry Antes Plantation, 318 Colonial Rd.
 Goschenhoppen.org.

 The Carousel at Pottstown.
 The second oldest operating Philadelphia Toboggan Company wooden carousel in the United States.
 Each custom carved figure took local artists over 250 hours to sand, paint and finish.
 30 West King St. CarouselAtPottstown.org.

 Historic Houses of Odessa.
 An outstanding collection of period household furnishings, fine and decorative arts.
 Five distinctive properties are unique examples of the architectural heritage of Colonial Delaware and tell of Odessa’s role in the Underground Railroad.
-Be sure to visit Sept.
-7 for the 6th Annual Historic Odessa Brewfest with craft beer, live music, great food, vendors and more.
+Be sure to visit in September for the 8th Annual Historic Odessa Brewfest with craft beer, live music, great food, vendors and more.
+Date TBD.
 OdessaBrewfest.com, HistoricOdessa.org.

 US Hot Air Balloon Team.
 Choose a shared or private ride at your favorite location, select an available date and time that works best for you, then enjoy an experience of a lifetime.
 2727 Old Philadelphia Pk.
 USHotAirBalloon.com.